jonathan-hamilton/meeting-summarizer/docs/meeting-summarizer-requirements.md

 - REQ-SPK-13: System shall provide clear visual distinction between auto-detected and manually-added speakers
 - REQ-SPK-14: System shall validate that at least one speaker exists before allowing save operation
 - REQ-SPK-15: System shall persist manually-added speakers with appropriate metadata for future reference
+- REQ-SPK-16: System shall display all speakers (auto-detected and manually-added) in the main Speaker Mappings interface
+- REQ-SPK-17: System shall show manually-added speakers in "Mapped Speakers" section when they have name/role assigned
+- REQ-SPK-18: System shall show manually-added speakers in "Unmapped Speakers" section when they lack complete mapping information
+- REQ-SPK-19: System shall update speaker mapping display in real-time when speakers are added/removed in the dialog
+- REQ-SPK-20: System shall allow users to manually override any speaker mapping assignment when API detection is incorrect
+- REQ-SPK-21: System shall provide an "Edit Mapping" option for each speaker that allows modification of name and role assignments
+- REQ-SPK-22: System shall clearly indicate when speaker mappings have been manually overridden vs auto-detected
+- REQ-SPK-23: System shall preserve original auto-detected mappings as fallback when user overrides are cleared
+- REQ-SPK-24: System shall validate manual override inputs to prevent duplicate speaker names within the same meeting

 ### Summarization